Zero-sum partitions of Abelian groups of order $2^n$: Main result

-In this section we will use the idea of good subsets from \cite{Zeng}.
+In this section we will use the idea of good subsets from \citet{Zeng}.
 We call a 6-subset $C$ of an Abelian group $\Gamma$ \textit{good} if $C = \{c, d,-c -d,-c,-d, c + d\}$ for some $c$ and $d$ in $\Gamma$.
-This idea is strongly connected with Skolem partitions of groups, see \cite{Tannenbaum1}.
-Note that a good 6-subset is partitionable into three zero-sum pairs as well as into two zero-sum triples.
-We will need the following lemma. \begin{lem}[\cite{CicZ,Zeng}] Let $\Gamma$ be a finite Abelian group such that $|I(\Gamma)|\neq 1$.
-Let Bij$(\Gamma)$ denote the set of all bijections from $\Gamma$ to itself.
-Then there exist $\phi,\varphi\in$Bij$(\Gamma)$ (not necessarily distinct) such that $g+\phi(g)+\varphi(g)=0$ for every $g\in\Gamma$. \end{lem} Now we state our main result. \begin{thm}Let $\Gamma$ be such that $|I(\Gamma)|>1$ and $|\Gamma|=2^n$ for some integer $n>1$.
-Then $\Gamma$ has {the $3$-Zero-Sum Partition Property.} \end{thm}
+This idea is strongly connected with Skolem partitions of groups \citep{Tannenbaum1}.
+Note that a good 6-subset is partitionable into three zero-sum 2-subsets as well as into two zero-sum 3-subsets.
+We will need the following lemma.